aritrakar/c-experiments/README.md

 # C experiments

-As the title suggests, this repository is a collection of experiments in C primarily for POSIX-based systems to learn more about low-level systems programming.
+As the title suggests, this repository is a collection of experiments in C (primarily for POSIX-based systems) to learn more about low-level systems programming.
 See each directory for more details.
+These are for educational purposes only.